How to Report Royalty Income on Schedule E

 Where the Numbers Come From

 1099-MISC: Operators send you a 1099-MISC (Box 2: Royalties) showing the total royalties paid to you during the year.
+The IRS requires reporting for royalty payments of $10 or more.
+Importantly, the 1099 should show gross royalty payments before reduction for severance and other taxes.
 If you receive payments from multiple operators, you'll get a 1099 from each one.
-The total of all your 1099s is your gross royalty income.

 Check stubs: Your check stubs show the detail behind the 1099 totals.
 If you need to break income down by property, or if you need to identify deductions that the operator already took, the stubs are your source.